 Preferred Growing Conditions and Cultivars

-Cultivars are available that are sterile and not as invasive as their parent.
-Ruellia simplex 'Katie' (USDA zones 8 to 10) isn't as invasive, produces bluish-purple flowers and only grows to around 6 to 10 inches tall.
-Ruellia simplex 'Purple Showers' (USDA zones 8 to 10) is sterile, produces purplish-blue flowers and grows up to 3 feet tall.
+Cultivars are available that are sterile and not quite as invasive as the species.
+Although Ruellia simplex 'Purple Showers' (USDA zones 8-10) is sterile because it doesn't produce seeds, it still spreads by rhizomes.
+This cultivar produces purplish-blue flowers and grows up to 3 feet tall.